polkadot-fellows/RFCs/text/0166-snowbridge-emergency-pause-pallet.md

 ### Threat model coverage

+P→E:

+- **New entry**, AH frontend halt (call 1) stops new transfers at Asset Hub.
+- **In-flight**, the outbound hold keeps messages queued and uncommitted until resume.

+E→P:

-- **New E→P entry**, Gateway halt (call 2) stops new transfers starting on Ethereum.
+- **New entry**, Gateway halt (call 2) stops new transfers starting on Ethereum.
-- **E→P in-flight + inbound-queue exploit**, the inbound hold.
+- **In-flight + inbound-queue exploit**, the inbound hold.
 Covers exploits that bypass the Gateway entirely (malformed proofs, payload-decode bugs, MMR weaknesses): messages are verified and held, and malicious ones can be dropped before reaching Asset Hub.
-- **New P→E entry**, AH frontend halt (call 1) stops new transfers at Asset Hub.
-- **P→E in-flight**, the outbound hold keeps messages queued and uncommitted until resume.
 - **Beacon-client exploit**, beacon client halt (call 3).

 ## Drawbacks

 - **Griefing**: This proposal adds permissionless halting, guarded by a slashable deposit.
-Someone who is willing to lose funds to censor the bridge, could repeatedly call the permissionless halt.
-In practice, this seems unlikely.
-Should this happen, the deposit amount can be upped as a further deterrent.
+Someone willing to lose funds to censor the bridge could repeatedly call the halt.
+Each halt risks a fresh slashable deposit and only buys a short interruption before OpenGov resumes, so the cost per disruption is high.
+This is a tradeoff we accept for permissionless halting, and the deposit is the protection.
 - **Best Effort Halt**: Since the halt relies on async calls to multiple chains, there is the possibility that some of the halt calls might fail.

 ## Testing, Security, and Privacy